Data-Corruption/sprout/README.md

 ## Architecture

 Sprout is designed around the principle of unified dependency injection, ensuring that your application state is consistent and easily testable.
+For a deep dive into the system design, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ### Why LMDB for config?
 Lemme tall ya